 The Sterling Stuckey Lecture Series grew out of conversations the UC Riverside History Department had in the summer of 2020 about race, racism, policing, violence, and the deep historical roots of our current political climate.
 In an effort to educate ourselves and develop better tools, vocabulary, and knowledge from which to shape a more responsive and responsible department, we initiated a lecture series.
 As Dr. Cliff Trafzer wrote: “We wanted to voice our support for Black Lives Matter, and at the same time, share cutting-edge research with people interested in listening to and learning from first-rate scholars.
 During difficult times, the department launched a new lecture series and named it after our friend, colleague, and mentor, Sterling Stuckey, who passed on August 6, 2018.”

 The Sterling Stuckey Lecture Series (2020-2021) organized seven exceptional talks.
-The series kicked off with the stimulating lecture of Dr. Stephanie Jones-Rogers (UC Berkeley), who captivated the audiences with stories of white slave owning women.
+The series kicked off with the stimulating lecture of Dr. Stephanie Jones-Rogers (UC Berkeley), who captivated the audiences with stories of white slave-owning women.
 Dr. Jones-Rogers compelled us to rethink the story of antebellum slavery and the impactful ways gender, race, and power intersected.
 She was followed by UC President’s Postdoc Sarah Whitt (Choctaw Nation of Oklahoma), who interrogated the long history of white Americans policing and apprehending Indigenous, Black, and other populations of color.
 Dr. Whitt explored the long and punitive history of racialized surveillance.

 In the Winter of 2021, the Sterling Stuckey Lecture Series Committee hosted talks by Dr. Kevin Dawson (UC Merced), Dr. Harry Nii Koney Odamtten (Santa Clara University), and Dr. NDB Connolly (Johns Hopkins).
-These three scholars presented on radically different topics: Enslaved Salvage Divers, Edward Blyden and African Intellectual history, and the centrality of race in the shaping of the discipline of history and History departments.
-All their talks nonetheless shared an urgency about the need and value of African history, especially (but not exclusively) to the ways in which it connects to discussions of race, power, and resistance
+These three scholars presented on radically different topics: Enslaved Salvage Divers, Edward Blyden, and African Intellectual history, and the centrality of race in the shaping of the discipline of history and History departments.
+All their talks nonetheless shared urgency about the need and value of African history, especially (but not exclusively) to the ways in which it connects to discussions of race, power, and resistance.

 Dr. Yatta Kiazolu (UC President’s Postdoctoral Fellow in Ethnic Studies) and Dr. Donald Fixico (Arizona State University) were our two final speakers in the Spring of 2021.
-Dr. Kiazolu spoke of the National Council of Negro Women (NCNW), centering stories of gender, struggle, and activism.
+Dr. Kiazolu spoke of the National Council of Negro Women (NCNW), centering on stories of gender, struggle, and activism.
 She also spoke about her own community engagement and social justice advocacy.
-Dr. Fixico spoke about the stories of three African Americans freedmen, helping us unpack the layered and complicated histories of race, slavery, and freedom in Indian Territory.
+Dr. Fixico spoke about the stories of three African American freedmen, helping us unpack the layered and complicated histories of race, slavery, and freedom in Indian Territory.

-Over 350 individuals attended these lectures, including undergraduate and graduate students, members of the history department and scholars from other programs at UC Riverside, faculty from all over the country and members of our local community as well as relatives of Sterling Stuckey.
-The Sterling Stuckey Lecture Series (2020-2021) not only featured top-notch presentations and scholarship, but also showcased the ongoing and meaningful impact of Dr. Sterling Stuckey’s legacy.
+Over 350 individuals attended these lectures, including undergraduate and graduate students, members of the history department and scholars from other programs at UC Riverside, faculty from all over the country, and members of our local community as well as relatives of Sterling Stuckey.
+The Sterling Stuckey Lecture Series (2020-2021) not only featured top-notch presentations and scholarship but also showcased the ongoing and meaningful impact of Dr. Sterling Stuckey’s legacy.